Areeb911992/Github/README.md

 How to Build a connection to a SQL database
 Run Simple Queries and read them into a DataFrame
-Run Complex Queries and read them into a DataFrame
+Run Complex Queries and read them into a DataFrame Part 2 : Set Up the Environment to connect to MYSQL server